Petrol: Euro 4

 The ULEZ is enforced based on the declared emissions of the vehicle rather than the age.
 However:

 We prefer that you use a vehicle that meets the emissions standards rather than pay a daily charge.

 A daily charge runs from midnight to midnight.
 If you drive within the ULEZ area across two days, for example before midnight and after midnight, you will have to pay two daily charges.

 These are in addition to any Congestion Charge that applies.
 (Cars are not subject to the Low Emission Zone (LEZ).)

 Patients travelling to NHS hospital appointments may be able to get a refund for ULEZ charges.
 Find out more on the Discounts and exemptions page.

 If your vehicle does not meet the required ULEZ standards you can:

-The date when your vehicle was first registered with the DVLA is in section B of the document.
-You can check the date with Gov.uk's vehicle enquiry service.
+If it's not shown, you can use the date when the vehicle was first registered with the DVLA - this is in section B of the document.
+Then check Gov.uk's vehicle enquiry service.

 From October 2021 the ULEZ will expand to the North and South Circular Roads.
 All cars within the expanded zone will need to meet the ULEZ emissions standards or pay a daily charge.